2lambda123/BlackSwanAI/README.md

 Bybit 0.2.12

-**Configuration steps:**
+(use command 'pip install -r requirements.txt' in both the main folder and blackswan-master folder to install dependencies) **Configuration steps:**

-Input API keys into config.py
+Input API keys and searched search terms/user accounts into config.py

 Input desired conditions, trading pairs and amounts into conditions.json